Vermont 50-50 Mile Women’s 2-person Mountain Bike Relay

-The first rider will ride 32 miles of the course to the Greenall Aid Station.
-Directions will be handed out when you pick up the Team Bike Plaque and wristbands.
+The first rider will ride 32 miles of the course to the Greenall’s Aid Station.

 1.0 Vermont 50 Mountain Bike Racing Regulations